lucasm/findto/README.md

 ## 🔍 Sources

 The search providers and external data from APIs available on Findto are chosen by the criteria: service popularity; commitment with open access; respect of privacy and copyright.
 All these sources are displayed inside the navigable categories on the app, and chosen by community.
-For more technical details, visit the [Wiki](https://github.com/lucasm/findto/wiki).
+For more technical details, visit [Wiki](https://github.com/lucasm/findto/wiki).

 ## 💖 Community